Good Medicine - Medical School III

 “Go take a walk and ask yourself which it’s going to be — Doctor Mike Loucks, MD, or Doctor Mike Loucks, PhD.
 I’ll point out that PhD programs are equally ‘political’, maybe even more so, as you define politics, so think long and hard about that.
 Come back after you’ve run the one-hour glucose panel.
 Dismissed.”

 I nodded and left her office, realizing I’d really stepped in it.
 I knew from my studies that medical advancement was almost always controversial, right down to something so obvious and simple as handwashing.
-It boggled my mind that a field which was almost wholly dependent on science was full of people who were resistant to scientific advance.
-It was one thing to be skeptical; it was an altogether different thing to resist change because it was change.
+It boggled my mind that a field which was almost wholly dependent on science was full of people who were resistant to scientific advances.
+It was one thing to be skeptical; it was an altogether different thing to actively resist change because it was change.

 Another thing that frustrated me was the crazy shifting of alliances, with each service jockeying for advantage.
-If it were patient-focused, I’d be fine with that, but it wasn’t — it was about prestige, power, and control, and that drove me nuts.
+If it were patient-focused, I’d be fine with it, but it wasn’t — it was about prestige, power, and control, and that drove me nuts.
 As far as I was concerned, the only thing that mattered was improving outcomes for patients.
 Certainly, there were other factors to consider, including funding and regulation, but ultimately, whatever was best for the patient should determine the proper course of action.

 As always, there could be differences of opinion on what was best for a patient, and that was the place for healthy debate and fact-based analysis, including M & M conferences, discussions after rounds, and consultations between services.
 The goal was a consensus on how to best treat the patient, though if there were options, those ought to be presented to the patient, along with the pros and cons, to help them decide which way to proceed.